 As we wrapped up this particular call, I decided to pass along something that, to me, was beyond obvious.
 I said, “Remember, nobody is looking over your shoulder as you write.
 At this stage, you don’t know what you’re doing, and that’s totally fine.
 Write whatever you want.
 If it doesn’t work, open another draft and start over.
 Generate material without putting any pressure on yourself that these particular words, in this particular order, have to be ‘it.'”

 My client loved the advice, and I was a little humbled.
-Maybe, I realized, this is something worth sharing on the blog, since it’s definitely not as obvious to a lot of writers as it is to me.
+Maybe, I realized, I should share more advice for beginning writers on the blog.
+It’s obvious to me, but it’s not obvious to someone who isn’t steeped in writing culture yet.
 (One of the pitfalls of giving advice for a living is you forget that everyone needs to hear something for the first time!)

-So, in a nutshell, remember that the draft you’re working on will likely not be the draft that will be immortalized in ink.
+So, in a nutshell, here’s my advice for beginning writers: remember that the draft you’re working on will likely not be the draft that will be immortalized in ink.
 Your word processing document will have a Save function, and a Delete function, and all of these tools that will help you make progress.
 But there is no Publish function.
 (Alas!
 I know, it’d be nice, huh.)
-So as you’re working on your draft, take some of that pressure off to make those words, in that particular order, perfect.
+So as you’re figuring out how to write a book, take some of that pressure off to make those words, in that particular order, perfect.

 “Perfect” is such a damaging notion, and it stops a lot of writers in their tracks before they even begin.

-If you’re early in the writing process, play around.
+If you’re early in the process of figuring out how to write a book, play around.
 If what you’ve written sucks, and you’re sure it sucks (instead just being overly critical), delete the document.
 Or keep it.
 A basic Word doc is smaller than 100kb.
 That’s not going to take up much room on your hard drive.

 And remember, nobody’s watching.
 Take the heat off yourself.
 It’s okay to struggle, and it’s okay to succeed.
 It’s okay to delete and it’s okay to add.
 The only thing that’s not okay is nipping yourself in the bud before you give yourself a chance.